85 Painting Ideas That Will Inspire You To Pick Up a Brush Right Now

 What type of paint should you choose?

-Choosing a type of paint for your work can be quite overwhelming at times given all the varieties out there.
-Some paint types can be more durable than others or can completely change the look of your final work of art.
+Choosing a type of paint for your work can be quite overwhelming, given all the varieties out there.
+Some paint types can be more durable than others or completely change the look of your final work of art.
 The right paint choice can be very important in accomplishing your artistic goal, depending on what you are creating.
 The different paint types vary in style and properties making a big impact on your next painting quest.
 Some popular types of paint are watercolor, acrylic, oil, and gouache.
 Read our comprehensive list of types of paint to get a better idea of which one is right for you and your project.

 What supplies will you need?